How to Write an Event Planning Business Plan

 Product Description and Competitive Advantages

-If your organization is a specialist or niche event planning organization, then discuss the specific types of events that you specialize in and document them in your business plan or event planner business plan template.
-For example, if you are a corporate event planner, then make sure to discuss why you selected this niche market and how your business strategies align with exploiting these types of opportunities.
-If you’re unsure of whether you are a niche or generalist, write down a list of types of events that you will and will not do.
-If the event list for the “not dos” is longer than your “will dos”, then you are a niche provider as compared to a generalist.
+If your organization specializes in niche event planning, specify the particular types of events you excel in and document them in your business plan or event planner's business plan template.
+For example, if your focus is corporate event planning, elucidate why you chose this niche market and how your business strategies align with capitalizing on these specific opportunities.
+If you are unsure whether your business is niche or generalist, compile a list of event types you are willing to undertake and those you are not.
+If the "will not dos" list outweighs the "will dos," you are a niche provider rather than a generalist.

-The target market for an event planning company should align with the organization’s core competencies as well as the niche services provided.
-For example, if any event planning company specializes in weddings, their target market should be individuals within a 30-mile radius of the organization’s location planning to get married.
-In contrast, if an event planning company specializes in corporate events, then the target market may be corporations within their region that typically plan one or more events that need specialized skills to ensure their success.
-By aligning the organization’s target market with their niche services, event planning business owners are able to increase the likelihood of synergy in their marketing and operational practices (3/22).
+The target market for an event planning company should align with the organization's core competencies and the specialized services it offers.
+For instance, if your event planning company specializes in weddings, your target market should encompass individuals within a 30-mile radius of your location who are planning to get married.
+Conversely, if your expertise lies in corporate events, your target market may comprise corporations within your region that regularly organize events requiring specialized skills for success.
+Aligning your target market with your niche services enhances the potential for synergy in your marketing and operational practices.

-For the event planning industry research section of your business plan, make sure to start with a broad overview of your industry, popular services provided, and general industry statistics.
-For example, industry research shows that approximately 73% of conferences and over 50% of trade shows use event planners and some way, shape, or form.
-Further, research is shown that the event planning industry has been growing at approximately an 11% growth rate before the pandemic hit.
-Further, experts anticipate substantial growth in the market once the pandemic is under control.
-This shows that well-prepared entrepreneurs may be able to exploit market opportunities, as event planning demand increases as projected.
+In the industry research section of your business plan, commence with a broad overview of your industry, highlighting popular services and presenting general industry statistics.
+For instance, research reveals that roughly 73% of conferences and over 50% of trade shows engage event planners in some capacity.
+Moreover, data indicates that the event planning industry experienced an approximately 11% growth rate before the pandemic's onset.
+Experts anticipate substantial market growth once the pandemic is effectively managed.
+This underscores the potential for well-prepared entrepreneurs to seize market opportunities as event planning demand is projected to increase.

 Owner and Management Section

-The owner and management section of the business plan for event planning should focus on your work experiences first.
-If you’ve been in the event planning industry for 10 or 15 years, then discuss your previous work histories, events hosted, and even lessons learned.
-Once you set a solid foundation for your work credentials, then dive into explaining how your educational experiences have supported your professional growth.
-By intertwining your work experiences and educational foundation, a solid and logical next step for your career aspirations is leading your own event planning organization.
+In the owner and management section of the event planning business plan, prioritize detailing your work experiences.
+If you boast a decade or more of experience in the event planning industry, discuss your prior work history, events successfully hosted, and lessons learned.
+After establishing a solid foundation based on your professional credentials, delve into how your educational background has contributed to your growth.
+By intertwining your work experiences and educational foundation, it becomes evident that leading your event planning organization is the logical next step in your career trajectory.

-Financials and Financial Projections for an Event Planning Company.
+Financials and Pro Forma Financial Projections for an Event Planning Company.

-When preparing your financial projections for your business plan or business plan template, start with identifying how many events you plan to host or lead in a given week or month.
-Estimate your revenues based on your projected number of events.
-The next step is to align your variable cost with each event.
-For example, an event may require significant travel.
-If this is the case, then a variable cost would be gasoline, airline tickets, or other expenses.
-Once your variable cost aligns with your expected revenues, then project your weekly gross profits to a monthly level.
-Finally, deduct your fixed costs, including labor, from your gross profits, and this will give you a rough estimate of your monthly profits for your event planning company.
-With this rough financial model, event planning entrepreneurs can then expand their projections to cover the next 12 months and even five years.
+When formulating financial projections for your business plan or business plan template, initiate the process by determining how many events you plan to oversee or host weekly or monthly.
+Estimate your revenues based on these projected event numbers.
+Subsequently, align your variable costs with each event.
+For example, an event may entail significant travel costs, including expenses for gasoline or airline tickets.
+Once variable costs correspond with expected revenues, extrapolate your weekly gross profits to a monthly scale.
+Finally, subtract your fixed costs, including labor expenses, from your gross profits to arrive at an approximate monthly profit figure for your event planning company.
+Using this preliminary financial model, event planning entrepreneurs can expand their projections to encompass the upcoming 12 months and even five years.

 Author: Paul Borosky, Doctoral Candidate, MBA., Author